katugtug/WarlordsOfErehwonRules/gnolls-v-knights-1.md

 ## Post Battle
 **Gnoll Victory**
 The gnoll warrens are preserved and more are being dug all the time.
 The need for food is great.
-The gnolls move west in force, right towards Riversmeet.
-Riversmeet prepares to defend itself and sends a messenger to Everston with news.
+The gnolls move west in force, right towards Riversworth.
+Riversworth prepares to defend itself and sends a messenger to Everston with news.

 **Knight Victory**
 This batch of gnoll warrens has been destroyed but there are others.
 Gnolls seek to build their strength through reaving and raiding rather than all out assault.
-Riversmeet, sure that their vigilance has won the day, celebrates and hails its brave adventurers as heroes.
+Riversworth, sure that their vigilance has won the day, celebrates and hails its brave adventurers as heroes.